pavedroad-io/roadctl/README.md

 # Roadctl
 Roadclt is a command-line interface for:

 -	Creating microservices, CRDs, and serverless functions from low-code templates
 -	Managing a pre-configured CI/CD pipeline
 -	Controlling deployment options

 This overview covers roadctl syntax, describes the command operations, and provides common examples.
 For details about each command, including all the supported flags and subcommands, see the roadctl reference documentation.
-For installation instructions see installing roadctl.
+For installation instructions see [installing roadctl](http://www.pavedroad.io/roadctl/install.md).

 ## Syntax
-Use the following syntax to run roadctl commands from your terminal window: roadctl [command] [TYPE] [NAME] [flags] where command, TYPE, NAME, and flags are:
+Use the following syntax to run roadctl commands from your terminal window:

+$ roadctl [command] [TYPE] [NAME] [flags]

+Where command, TYPE, NAME, and flags are:

 -	command: Specifies the operation that you want to perform on one or more resources, for example create, get, describe, delete.
 -	TYPE: Specifies the resource type.
 Resource types are case-insensitive and you can specify the singular, or plural forms.
 For example, the following commands produce the same output:

--	  roadctl get template template1
+     `$ roadctl get template template1`

--	  roadctl get templates template1
+     `$ roadctl get templates template1`

 -	NAME: Specifies the name of the resource.
 Names are case-sensitive.
 If the name is omitted, details for all resources are displayed, for example roadctl get templates.

 ## Resource types